openedx/openedx-events/docs/decisions/0004-attrs-event-data-conversion-to-avro.rst

    Schema is created in the __init__ function.

-2. Converting attrs_cls object into a dict that follow the Avro Schema for attrs_cls

-3. Serialize attrs_cls object into a byte string that represents that object This is done through following transformations: attrs_cls object -> dict (avro schema) -> byte array (avro schema)

-4. Convert byte string representing attrs_cls object into dict that follows the Avro Schema

-5. Converts byte string representation of the attrs_cls object into attrs_cls object
+2. Allows for following conversions:

+   attrs decorated class object => dict => Avro encoded string => dict => attrs decorated class object

-6. Support doing the above by default for all attrs decorated classes in openedx-events repository
+3. Support doing the above by default for all attrs decorated classes in openedx-events repository

-7. Provide ability to extend AvroAttrsBridge to support any attrs decorated classes outside of openedx-events repository
+4. Provide ability to extend AvroAttrsBridge to support any attrs decorated classes outside of openedx-events repository

-8. Follow cloudevents specification as stated in OEP-TODO
+5. Follow cloudevents specification as stated in OEP-TODO

 AvroAttrsBridge is generalized to serialize/deserialize  basic attrs decorated class.
 Any specific Kafka requirements will be implemented in KafkaWrapper class, a subclass of AvroAttrsBridge.